Meet Madi

 Common misconceptions about doulas that I would like to address:

 Doulas are not meant to step in, replace or disregard your partner.
-We encourage husbands to get involved and aid in the birth process.
-Doulas are not meant to make decisions for you, but to empower you and your partner to advocate for your body and baby in birth!
+Doulas are also not meant to make decisions for you, but to empower you and your partner to make informed decisions during labor!